SweepCasinos > Casino.click

 How the Game Selection Works

-Once I scrolled past the hero promos, the layout turned modular – by category, not type.
-Slot names led the visual push: Buffalo Ways, Osiris Fortune, Samba Rip Spins.
+After scrolling past the hero promos, the layout became modular — of course, by category and not type.
+The sweepstakes slot names made the visual displacement of the promo: Buffalo Ways, Osiris Fortune, Samba Rich Spins.

-Below that sat card games – blackjack, poker, roulette – sorted under “Table.”
-I tried the demo toggle and nearly everything opened without delay.
-The jackpot tab had only 15 titles, and the live section looked more like gamified RNG events than true dealer formats.
+I toggled on the demo, and nearly everything opened immediately, with the jackpot tab having only 15 titles, and the live section looking more like some gamified RNG events than true HTML dealer formats.

 Game Type Count